-These professionals design, develop, and improve new software.
-They create concepts for new applications and work with computer programmers to write the code.
+These professionals design and develop new software and improve existing programs.
+They create concepts for new applications and team with computer programmers to write the code.
 Software developers build programs and operating systems.
-Most software developers hold a bachelor's degree in software engineering or a related field.
+Most developers hold a bachelor's degree in software engineering or a related field.

 - Computer and Information Systems Manager

 Often referred to as information technology (IT) managers, these specialists oversee an organization's computer systems and infrastructures.
-They help management determine the organization's hardware and software needs, and they maintain current systems and networks.
-Most organizations require IT managers to hold a bachelor's degree in a computer-related discipline.
+They help specify an organization's hardware and software needs and maintain current systems and networks.
+Most employers require IT managers to hold a bachelor's degree in a computer-related discipline.

 - Computer Programmer

-Computer programmers help software developers implement their ideas.
-They interpret software developers’ designs and models and build the necessary algorithms and code.
+Computer programmers help software developers implement their ideas by creating algorithms and code based on designs and models.
 In bachelor's programs, programming students typically master one or more coding languages and gain experience creating functioning programs and applications.

 - Computer Systems Analyst

-These computer professionals, sometimes called systems architects, work with managers to procure and implement hardware and software systems.
-They evaluate the systems in place and propose changes to improve overall efficiency and productivity.
-Computer systems analysts typically specialize in an area such as healthcare, finance, or government.
+Sometimes called systems architects, computer systems analysts work with managers to procure and implement hardware and software systems.
+They evaluate systems in place and propose changes to improve overall efficiency and productivity.
+Computer systems analysts typically specialize in an industry such as healthcare, finance, or government.

 - Web Developer